 - Twitter claims that 82% of its users view video content on the app.

 - A HubSpot survey found that nearly half (45%) of individuals watch over an hour of video content on Facebook or YouTube each week.

 You may be thinking, “Well, that’s social media – and social media isn’t my game.”
 But the trend is not exclusive to the realm of social channels.
-According to Cisco, by the year 2020 online videos will constitute over 80% of all consumer internet traffic.
+According to Cisco, by next year online videos will constitute over 80% of all consumer internet traffic.
 Just cogitate upon that for a second: more than four-fifths of internet traffic will be to videos.

 Our expectations of what makes a satisfying browsing experience are changing.
 As a savvy business owner you would do well to respond to the flux of consumer expectations and deliver slick, professional video content that reinforces your brand and strikes a chord with your audience.